amandaghassaei/ffmpeg-scripts/README.md

 # ffmpeg-scripts
-A collection of ffmpeg scripts I'm using to generate gifs and mp4s
+A collection of ffmpeg scripts I'm using to generate gifs and mp4s for (mostly) audioless screencapture videos

 ## To install (Mac):